robbert229/Octoprint-Filament-Reloaded/README.md

 I use a *retired* nas running [coreos](https://coreos.com) to run [octoprint](https://octoprint.org/).
 It runs multiple instances inside of [docker](https://www.docker.com/) containers using [docker-octoprint](https://github.com/QuantumObject/docker-octoprint).

 Linux desktops, and media servers do not have any GPIO and as such I needed a way of utilizing GPIO over USB.
 This solution is very beta.

+## License

+All of the python code written is licensed under GPL-3.0, while the protobuf code, and go code is licensed under MIT.
+I intend to replace the original "borrowed" code eventually, and when I do I will license the new python code under MIT as well.